Are you looking for ways to relieve your pelvic floor muscle tension now and for good?

-- 5 ways to relieve pelvic floor muscle tension
+- Treatment techniques that relieve pelvic floor muscle tension

-- Activities to avoid with pelvic floor spasm
+- Exercises and activities to avoid with pelvic floor spasm

 - What is pelvic floor muscle tension?